An assortment of different faces

 Income

-Income refers to the money a person receives periodically through traditional work or investments.
-Passive income refers to money that someone gets with relatively little effort, such as stock dividends, interest from bonds, rental income, royalties, automated online sales, and more.
+Income is the money a person receives periodically through traditional work or investments.
+Passive income refers to money someone gets with little effort, such as stock dividends, interest from bonds, rental income, royalties, automated online sales, and more.
 Active income refers to money that requires meaningful participation and involvement, such as salaried labour, wage labour, tips, consulting, freelancing, and more.

 Some people have more consistent income than others.
 Traditional employees usually experience more security with income, while small businesses and members of the gig economy can experience greater precarity due to the volatility of their revenue streams.
 Income can change throughout someone’s life and differ substantially from the income of their parents or guardians.
 The more income someone earns, the easier it is for them to meet their physical needs, indulge in wants/desires, access resources, pursue professional development opportunities, accumulate assets, and cultivate passive income streams.
 People can sometimes attach their self-worth to how much money they make and judge others based on how much money they make.

 Certain roles and industries are often associated with higher incomes.
 For example, sales and tech positions are generally considered on the higher end of the income spectrum, while frontline service workers are generally on the lower end.
 Income plays a major role in every person’s life starting from the day they are born, throughout their upbringing, professional career, and into retirement.
-Income can be affected by geographical location, taxes, family, education, skills, and socioeconomic background.
+Geographical location, taxes, family, education, skills, and socioeconomic background can affect income.

 Someone’s income is also affected by a range of biases relating to different demographic characteristics, such as age, disability, gender, race/ethnicity, sexual orientation, and more.
 Pay Equity refers to compensating team members the same amount when they perform the same or similar job duties.
-However, most organizations find that they are not fostering pay equity when conducting official analyses.
+However, most organizations do not foster pay equity when conducting official analyses.

 Socioeconomic Status